OTR vs. Intermodal Trucking

 “There’s a big difference between gross and actual pay, and even though an OTR driver might gross more, all of the costs they are undertaking generally make the take home pay less than intermodal.

 Unless a street turn is picked up, OTR drivers typically have to deadhead for a good part of the trip before they can find a load to get home.
 Empty miles eat away at profits.
 Not only does intermodal trucking solve this problem by keeping all hauls local, DrayNow can identify street turns for owner operators and let them know if there’s an opportunity to make more money going the same distance.

 The allure of high rates for over-the-road hauls can draw anyone in, but it’s always important to look at the price versus the expense that the carrier would be taking on.
 Once everything’s added up, the carrier is paying a major cut of their earnings to the costs incurred just by driving.
 There’s a big difference between gross and actual pay, and even though an owner operator running over-the-road freight might gross more, all of the costs they are undertaking generally make the take home pay less than intermodal.
-With the DrayNow load board app and intermodal in general, carriers are getting more $ per mile than those participating in over-the-road.
-To put it simply, OTR carriers are incurring the same amount of depreciation and fuel prices as drayage carriers but are being paid less for it.
+With the DrayNow load board app and intermodal in general, carriers are getting more $ per mile than those participating in over-the-road trucking.
+To put it simply, OTR truckers are incurring the same amount of depreciation and fuel prices as intermodal drayage carriers but are being paid less for it.

 In a changing world, there is great opportunity in hauling local intermodal loads.
 Having a career in trucking does not need to consist of long hauls especially if short-haul trucking is paying more per mile.
 And DrayNow is providing the technology that makes connecting with those local hauls easier.